 Sputnik, the first man – made satellite, Laika, the first dog in space, Gagarin, the first man in space…what do they have in common?

-It all became possible because of the vision, passion and talent of one man, the Soviet engineer Sergei Korolev.
+All these achievements became possible thanks of the vision, passion and talent of one man, the Soviet engineer Sergei Korolev.
 In his homeland he is lovingly referred to as the Father of the Cosmonautics.

-Surprisingly, during his life, Korolev was unknown not only to the general public, but also to many engineers and even cosmonauts.
-Caught in the Cold War with the US, the Soviet government feared that he might be captured or even killed.
-That is why his name was kept a secret and he was commonly referred to as the Chief Designer.
+During his life, Korolev was unknown not only to the general public, but also to many engineers and cosmonauts.
+Caught in the Cold War with the US, the Soviet government feared that he might be captured or even killed, so his name was kept a secret and Korolev was known as the Chief Designer.

 This month, on January 12, the scientific community will celebrate the inventor’s 111th Birthday.

 So who was this mysterious man and what was his contribution to the modern space exploration?

 Early life and education

 Sergei Korolev was born in 1907 in Zhytomir, back then the city in Russian Empire, now Ukraine.
 As a boy, Sergei attended public school, in later years he was homeschooled.
 He studied aviation in Kiev and then in Moscow, in the prestigious Bauman Technical University.
 After graduation, he worked in various labs, designing airplanes and rockets.
 Korolev dreamed about space travel.
 He believed that engineers can develop technology to send humans to the faraway destination, such as the Moon and Mars.
 He and a small group of forward – thinking scientists devoted all their free time trying to designs a vehicle powerful enough to overcome the Earth’s gravity.